 Understanding how to calculate and use a quick ratio is a vital skill for accountants and many other finance professionals.
 Some other essential skills for a career in finance or accounting include:

 - Knowing how to calculate and use EBITDA

 - Knowledge of important business concepts, like revenue

 - Analytical skills

 Ready to kickstart your career?
-Get work-ready with Forage’s finance and accounting virtual experience programs.
+Get work-ready with Forage’s accounting virtual experience programs.